izivkov/GShockTimeServer/README.md

 ## 1. Overview

+📢 Announcement: We're looking for contributors!
+Check out our [list of features](https://github.com/izivkov/GShockTimeServer/issues) we'd like to implement.
+If you're up for a challenge, feel free to assign an issue to yourself and create a pull request.

 ### What the project does.
 **ShockTimeServer** automatically sets the correct time on your Casio G-Shock watches.
 Like your G-Shock itself, it’s designed to be set-and-forget.
 Just start the server once—it will run reliably for months with no user intervention.